andrewcbuensalida/doctor-google/readme.md

 using git image to clone my repo. didnt work. maybe use ansible

 unfortunately google doesnt allow hipaa data to be transferred.

+demo user id is 1 or 2
+password is 1234